 The cost of travel, meals, and lodging, if any, for candidates invited to the campus for interviews should be borne by the inviting institution.
-When this is not the practice, candidates should be so apprised when an invitation is issued.
+When this is not the practice, candidates should be so apprised before accepting the interview invitation.
 If an off-campus site is selected for the invited interview, the same financial arrangements should prevail.
 Exceptions should be considered for interviews which occur at conferences where both the institutional representative(s) and the candidate(s) are attendees.